-Boston Manor House is a Jacobean manor house built in 1623 and is a Grade 1 Listed building, and it is Hounslow's only building of the Elizabethan period.
+Boston Manor House is a Jacobean manor house built in 1623 and is a Grade 1 Listed building.
 The house was built for Lady Mary Reade, a young widow whose second husband was Sir Edward Spencer of Althorp, Northamptonshire - an ancestor of the late Diana, Princess of Wales.
 Sir Edward and Lady Mary were still owners of Boston Manor in 1642, when the Battle of Brentford took place nearby during the English Civil War.
 The house has undergone substantial renovation during 2011/12 and it was recently re-opened to the public following a long period of closure.